-Step #2: Fitting New Handle
+Step #2: Fitting a New Handle

 - Whittling: Pound, remove the head and whittle away the excess wood.
-With every repeated cycle the head will go a little further down the handle before refusing to go further.
+With every repeated cycle the head will go a little further down the handle before refusing to go more.
 Continue until the wood of the handle extends about 1/4” above the end of the tool head, then stop.
 Now you’re ready for the next step.

 At this stage the tool is ready to work with, but I do something extra.
-Just to make sure the handle and head stay connected for as long as possible, I apply some wood swelling liquid to the top end of the handle This expands the fibers, locks them this way, then seals the surface to prevent water absorption.
-Water on wood handles is bad because it causes the wood to swell, compressing the fibers and leaving a looser handle when the wood inevitably dries out.
-At the first sign of a wooden tool handle coming loose, apply some swelling liquid and it’ll tighten right up and stay that way.
+Just to make sure the handle and head stay connected for as long as possible, I apply some wood swelling liquid to the top end of the handle.
+This expands the fibers, locks them this way, then seals the surface to prevent water absorption.
+It makes a huge difference in how long a handle stays tight.

 Have you ever heard of soaking a loose tool and handle in water to make it tight?
 This will work – at least initially – but soaking wood handles is bad because it causes the wood to swell a lot, compressing the fibers and leaving a looser handle when the wood inevitably dries out later.
 Instead, at the first sign of a wooden tool handle coming loose (and even on a newly-installed handle), apply some swelling liquid and it’ll tighten right up and stay that way.
 I use Chair Doctor from Lee Valley Tools.
 As far as I know, they’re the only place that manufactures and sells anything like Chair Doctor.
 And of course, this stuff works great for tightening up wooden chair parts.